Everyone should have some form of backup stove to meet their needs during an emergency or SHTF situation.

 Camp Chef BaseCamp With Hot Water Heater

 Note: you need to buy the stove and water tank separately.
-It is still an amazing deal for a unit that can provide heat, cooking, and hot water all in one.
+It is still a fantastic deal for a unit that can provide heat, cooking, and hot water all in one.

 If you are getting started on a homestead and want something portable and easy to use, this is for you.